A reproducing kernel thesis for operators on Bergman-type function spaces: Bergman-type spaces

-\begin{example} The Bergman space over any bounded symmetric domain which satisfies the Rudin-Forelli estimates.
+\begin{example} The Bergman space over any bounded symmetric domain which satisfies \hyperref[A6]{A.6} and \hyperref[A8]{A.8}.
 It is clear that \hyperref[A1]{A.1} is satisfied with the obvious choice of $\vp_z$.
 The metric $d$ on $\Om$ is taken to be the classical Bergman metric.
 With this choice of $d$, \hyperref[A2]{A.2} is also satisfied.
 The measure $\sigma$ is just taken to be the usual volume (Lebesgue) measure.
 In this case $\lambda$ is just the invariant measure on $\Om$.
 Therefore both \hyperref[A3]{A.3} and \hyperref[A4]{A.4} hold.
 It is well known also that \hyperref[A5]{A.5} and \hyperref[A7]{A.7} are true (see e. g. ~\cite{BCZ}).
-The Rudin-Forelli estimates are not known to be true for all bounded symmetric domains but they are known to hold for a wide variety of bounded symmetric domains as shown in ~\cites{FK, CR}.
+The Rudin-Forelli estimates \hyperref[A6]{A.6} are known to hold for a wide variety of bounded symmetric domains as shown in ~\cites{FK, CR}.
 This example of course contains all the previous examples as a special case.

 \end{example}